zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/prepare-target/prepare-target.md

 ## **Step 1**: Open SQL developer web

-1. Go to top left hamburger icon, navigate to **Autonomous Transaction Processing** and click on **HOL Target ATP** database.
+1. Go to the top-left hamburger icon, navigate to **Autonomous Transaction Processing** and click on **HOL Target ATP** database.

 	![](/images/2.atp.PNG)

 2. In **Tools** tab, where you will see **Database Actions**, click on **Open Database Actions**.
-You may need to enable pop-up your browser if it doesn't open anything.
+You may need to enable a pop-up in your browser if it doesn't open anything.

 	![](/images/2.atp_1.PNG)

-3. A new sign-in page opens, enter **ADMIN** in Username, when it asks you to enter password, which is in terraform output.
+3. A new sign-in page opens, enter **ADMIN** in Username, when it asks you to enter the password, which is in terraform output.
 Go and copy, then paste here.

 	![](/images/sql_dev_1.png)